Analytic solutions for stochastic hybrid models of gene regulatory networks: Formulation of the model

 Observe that for all $ x\in (\frac{a}{b}, \frac{c}{d})$ the coefficient matrix

 is indefinite, since $bx-a>0$ and $dx-c<0$ and non-singular inside $(\frac{a}{b},\frac{c}{d})$.
-Indeed,~\eqref{eq:system} is a hyperbolic system: Because for all $x$ in the relevant interval $bx-a>0$ and $dx-c<0$ one may guess that the correct boundary conditions are to be imposed on the right endpoint on the interval for $f_1$, and on the left endpoint on the interval for $f_2$.
+Because for all $x$ in the relevant interval $bx-a>0$ and $dx-c<0$ one may guess that the correct boundary conditions are to be imposed on the right endpoint on the interval for $f_1$, and on the left endpoint on the interval for $f_2$.
 In the following, we are going to show that this is, in fact, necessarily the case.
 We are going to obtain these boundary conditions by investigating the possible stationary state, see Theorem \ref{Theo}.